 Make sure you flip to the very back on the menu to find the gluten-free options.
 I opted for the enchiladas, which were tasty and a decent portion too (I feel hungry just looking at the picture of my food again).
 This is probably one of the best gluten-free Mexican restaurants in Barcelona, especially as our waiter was very informed and able to answer any questions I had in English.

 Another good gluten-free Mexican restaurant in Barcelona is Pikio Taco.
 Located opposite the Generator Hostel in lower Gracias, this place has a dive bar vibe and serves up an assortment of soft tacos alongside tequila and mezcal.
 It’s not a huge restaurant, so I imagine it gets quite busy at peak times.
-Thankfully, we popped in quite late, just before closing so we able to grab a quick feed.
+Thankfully, we popped in quite late (just before closing), so we were able to grab a quick feed.

 Our waiter was able to point out a couple of gluten-free options on their menu, including the Atlantico with marinated salmon and the veggie Amecameca.
 Matched with a serving guacamole and tortilla chips, this was a good light meal.
 This place could be dangerous if you stayed there drinking for a while, ordering small batches of tacos as you go, as the food and drinks are really good and I could have easily stayed and just ate and drank for hours.
 Perfect for a chilled catch-up with friends.